stephenamills/dotfiles/README.md

 This collection contains my shell configuration files and installed Homebrew and npm packages.

+This is 150 packages, just so you know.

+This is really for personal use but here in case someone finds it useful.

 # Usage

-Homebrew is required to install packages that the two shell configuration files depend on.
+Homebrew is required to install dependencies the two shell configuration files rely on.

-This is 150 commands, so don't install if you don't want that.

-This is all really for personal use but here in case someone finds it useful.

 Clone this repository and copy `.zprofile` and `.zshrc` to your home directory.